GegznaV/RcmdrPlugin.biostat/README.md

 ### Turn on *BioStat* (green) mode

-If you restarted R Commander and “BioStat” menu is present, you may re-enable *BioStat* mode:
+If you restarted R Commander and “BioStat” menu is present but button bar is missing, you may re-enable *BioStat* mode by selecting option “Mode: BioStat”:

 <img src="https://raw.githubusercontent.com/GegznaV/RcmdrPlugin.biostat/master/inst/etc/fig/04--activate-biostat-mode.png" style="display: block; margin: auto;" />